Local and foreign investors who open companies in Slovakia

 can offer more information on the national legislation which relies of the European Regulation.

-The EORI system in Slovakia
+The EORI system in Slovakia in 2021

 EORI registration becomes mandatory when a company engages in import/export activities with a business located in another EU country.
 The company is required to register with the Customs Administration which will issue the EORI number.